roadsnail/Pi-ve/README.md

 * Topic **pive2mqtt/SLRCtrl/HWOffOn**  payload **heat** - Switch Hot Water on
 * Topic **pive2mqtt/SLRCtrl/HWManAuto**  payload **tmrActiveHW** - Set Timer Mode
 * Topic **pive2mqtt/SLRCtrl/HWManAuto**  payload **manActiveHW** - Set Manual Mode

+---

+## Software/Firmware Sources

+Your Pi-ve will require the following software/firmware.
+Here is a list of sources and instructions for installing the necessary software.

+###Firmware
+* The CC2531 Zigbee USB Stick - Download and flash it with Koenkk's co-ordinator firmware.
+I followed the guide at https://www.zigbee2mqtt.io/information/alternative_flashing_methods.html flashing my CC2531 connected to a Raspberry pi.

+###Software
+* Raspberry Pi OS - https://www.raspberrypi.org/software/operating-systems/ .
+There are plenty of guides explaining how to install Raspberry Pi OS onto the Pi Zero W so that you may connect in 'headless' mode.

+* Mosquitto MQTT Message Broker for Raspberry Pi - Mosquitto and clients can be installed from the repository.
+In essence, login to your Pi as user Pi, then...

+	>then sudo apt update
+	>sudo apt upgrade
+	>sudo apt-get install mosquitto mosquitto-clients